What Is Phylum Protozoa? Classification, Characters, Example

 what is phylum protozoa, paramecium

-Hello friends, welcome to this article, friends, if you want to know more about Phylum Protozoa, then this article is for you because it contains step-by-step information about Phylum Protozoa.
+Hello friends, welcome to this article.
+If you want to know more about the Phylum Protozoa, then this article is for you because it contains step-by-step information about It.
 Given, so let’s start.

 2. These are unicellular organisms and have one or more nuclei.